-In the list of best practices for Office 365 tenant to tenant migration, this is the 2nd last point to remember and follow.
-You should ensure an appropriate way to monitor the status of the whole migration process in real-time, coordinate with other users and activities, and early detect any type of error encountered.
+In the list of best practices for Microsoft 365 tenant-to-tenant migration, this is the 2nd last point to remember and follow.
+You should ensure an appropriate way to monitor the status of the whole migration process in real-time, coordinate with other users and activities, and detect any type of error encountered.

 You can check the complete pre & post-migration checklist plan for Microsoft Office 365 here.